-Interest Groups and Working Groups of FDM-SH
+Interest Groups and Working Groups of FDM.SH

-This page provides an overview of the interest groups (IG) and working groups (WG) of the State Initiative FDM-SH.
+This page provides an overview of the interest groups (IG) and working groups (WG) of the State Initiative FDM.SH.

-If you are a member of a university or research institution in Schleswig-Holstein and are interested in participating in a discussion within an IG or contributing to a working group, you can write directly to the spokespersons of the IG/AG or the FDM-SH Office.
-Persons and stakeholders from other federal states or (inter-)national contexts should contact the FDM-SH Office directly: info@fdm-sh.de.
+If you are a member of a university or research institution in Schleswig-Holstein and are interested in participating in a discussion within an IG or contributing to a working group, you can write directly to the spokespersons of the IG/AG or the FDM.SH Office.
+Persons and stakeholders from other federal states or (inter-)national contexts should contact the FDM.SH Office directly: info@fdm-sh.de.

 WG Competence Development

 The working group competence development aims to meet the increasing demand for targeted training in the handling of research data in Schleswig-Holstein.
 It therefore promotes the networking of RDM multipliers, cross-institutional exchange on the topic of skills development and awareness of the sustainable handling of research data.
-From August 2024 to January 2025, the working group will also carry out the “FDM-SH Kontor” project.
-As part of this, a curated collection of awareness and training materials on RDM will be created.

 Spokespersons: